 A person volunteering to transport students for field trips must be at least 21 years old and have his/her driver's license and insurance information on file in the School Office.
 The vehicle used to transport must be reliable and have functioning seat belts for each student being transported.
 Please see the section regarding Volunteers under GENERAL INFORMATION for more details.

 Grading

-To keep students at a higher standard, the following grading scales are used at ICS.
+In order to keep students at a higher standard, the following grading scale is used at ICS.